 This course teaches the student how to use and interpret accounting information in day to day to day management.
 Emphasis is placed on the general knowledge and decision making practices used by managers when addressing issues in service, financial, not-for-profit and manufacturing companies.
+Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: APA 2161.
-Lecture Hrs.
-040 Lab Hrs.
-000 Other Hrs.
-000
+Lecture Hours: 40 Lab Hours: 0 Other Hours: 0

-ACO 1806 - Payroll Accounting
+ACO 1806 - Pavroll Accounting

 This course provides students with a working knowledge of payroll laws, principles, practices, methods and systems.
 Students gain hands-on experience performing the payroll function.
+Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: APA 2111.
-Lecture Hrs.
-030 Lab Hrs.
-020 Other Hrs.
-000
+Lecture Hours: 30 Lab Hours: 20 Other Hours: 0